TroJan2001/Notes/Windows/Windows Networking Protocols/NetBIOS.md

 | 1B           | Domain Master Browser     |

 > 📘 Tip: You can see suffixes using `nbtstat -A <IP>` or `nbtstat -n` in Windows.
+> Recon tools like **nbtscan** or `nmblookup` dump these suffixes and map out what role each machine plays in the network.

 ---